SysCompass/compass/_includes/userguides/step6.md

 ![Security](/img/6_security.png)

-Compass golden image provides pre-configured credentials.
+Compass appliance provides pre-configured credentials.
 As you can see from the screenshot above, usernames are configured already.
 Passwords and their respective usernames are identical. (e.g: OpenStack server credential: Username: root, password: huawei123)